 Analyze the Effectiveness of Your Virtual Training

 A virtual training program is only as good as the results it delivers.
 That is why it’s critical to implement processes that can analyze and report on people’s performance after they have attended a virtual training program.
 Start by reviewing what your goals for the training were when you started.
-Was your activity intended to improve skills?
+Was your activity intended to boost their skills?
 Or was your training designed to change behaviors?
 Or maybe you were introducing new processes and procedures.
 Whatever the goal, check in after the training to see how employees are doing in the real world.
-Have the trainees record a video of themselves putting their training into practice.
+Have the trainees record a video of themselves demonstrating the practical skills they’ve gained from their training.
 For example, if you were teaching a salesperson about a new product or service, have them record their customer pitch and share it with the trainer and others in their training class.
 Trainers can ensure their message got through, and the salesperson can practice and refine their pitch before getting in front of a customer.

 How To Know If Virtual Training is Right For Your Company